harvard-acc/smaug/README.md

   ```

 This file contains weights, inputs, and output labels.
 Why bundle inputs and
 weights together?
-Well, this library is only designed to evaluate performance
+Well, SMAUG is only designed to evaluate performance on the
-on the feed-forward pass, so the actual data values (generally) do not matter.
+feed-forward pass, so the actual data values (generally) do not matter.

 All available options can be shown wth the `--help` flag.